The six big beauty trends we’re keeping a smokey eye on

 “If 2017/18 became the year of inclusivity amongst women, 2018/19 has become the year of inclusivity without gender,” declared Isabelle Rogers.

 Make no mistake – this is big news.
 Historically, the beauty industry had operated with strict gender divides.
-But it seems a non-binary approach could well become the new normal.
-L’Oréal is using men in makeup adverts for the time and universal product offerings like Non-Gender Specific and Jecca are hitting the shelves.
+But it seems a non-binary approach is the new normal.
+Celebrity make-up vlogger James Charles was named CoverGirl’s first male ambassador as far back as 2016 and, more recently, brought total gridlock to Birmingham city centre for several hours when thousands of fans turned out to see him open a store for Morphe, with whom he has collaborated.
+Universal product offerings like Non-Gender Specific and Jecca are hitting the shelves.
 Jessica Blackler founded Jecca “to break down stigma, inspire confidence and encourage conversation”.
-We’re even enjoying the larger-than-life spectacle of drag queens like Kim Chi and RuPaul partnering with Disney and Google, respectively, to produce daring, fun content and looks.
+We’re enjoying the larger-than-life spectacle of drag queens like Kim Chi and RuPaul partnering with Disney and Google, respectively, to produce daring, fun content and looks.
+Even L’Oréal is using men in makeup ads.
+Seems the lads are here to stay.

 5. Anti-ageing is old news